billba/middleware/README.md

 * add a `state` property to `Context` and fill it in `getContext` using `await stateManager.get(turn)`
 * utilize `context.state.conversation.count` in `echo()`

+Something that is very appealing about this approach is that there is no mystery about how the context is formed.
+It's all right there in the open.

 ### Proactive sessions

 We'd like access to all of the above goodness for proactive messages too.